jimhigson/oboe.js-dissertation/markdown/6_Conclusion.md

 way actually any faster?* To measure performance the Oboe repository contains a small benchmarking suite that runs under Node.js.
-One of the advantages suggested for incremental parsing was a perceptual improvement in speed.
+One of the advantages of incremental parsing suggested in the introduction was a perceptual improvement in speed.
-The experiments do not direct measure user perception because it would require subjective judgement and human participants which could be a project in itself.
+The experiments do not direct measure user perception because it would require subjective judgement and human participants, an undertaking large enough to be a project in itself.
-In lieu of perceptual experiments, the benchmarks measure the time taken to provide the first output which correlates with how quickly interface can be first drawn and should be a good proxy indicator of perceptual speed.
-Node is used to host the tests because as a minimalist platform it should give repeatable results, whereas browsers may be running any number of simultaneous background tasks.
+In lieu of perceptual experiments the benchmarks measure the time taken to provide the first output which correlates with how quickly the first interface elements may be drawn and should be a good proxy indicator of perceptual speed.
+Node is used to host the tests because it is a minimalist platform and should give repeatable results, whereas browsers are less predictable and may be running any number of simultaneous background tasks.
 Node also has the advantage
 that small changes in memory use are not overwhelmed by a memory hungry environment.